jvprosser/CDE-Iceberg-demo/README.md

 # CDE-Iceberg-demo
-Using Wine quality dataset https://www.kaggle.com/datasets/yasserh/wine-quality-dataset
+Using the open source Wine quality dataset https://www.kaggle.com/datasets/yasserh/wine-quality-dataset

 >Thanks to Sujith K Mandala for the wine-quality-analysis-eda notebook.